box/developer.box.com/content/guides/box-ai/index.md

   - box-ai/prerequisites
   - box-ai/ask-questions
   - box-ai/generate-text
+  - box-ai/extract-metadata-structured
+  - box-ai/extract-metadata
 ---

 # Box AI

 <Message type="notice">
-Box AI Platform API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
-Box AI Platform API is available to all Enterprise Plus customers.
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Box AI API is available to all Enterprise Plus customers.
 </Message>

-Box AI Platform API allows you to use Box AI functionality in your custom applications.
+Box AI API allows you to use Box AI functionality in your custom applications.
 For example, you can implement Box AI question and answer